bolt/docs/source/templates-routes.md

 If your template is named exactly like the `singular_slug` or `slug` for the content type or record it will be automatically used.

+How does Bolt select what template to use for a given request?
+Unless specified, Bolt will determine the names of these templates automatically via a method we call 'cascading templates'.
+This allows for great flexibility, as well as ease of use.
+Unless you specify anything, pages will get rendered using the basic default templates, but you can refine this in the definition of the contenttypes or even on a per-record basis.
+The rules for selecting a template are as follows.

 ### Selection of a template for an single record page: